Moones/-OLD-Ensage-scripts/README.md

 Lua scripts for Ensage
 ==============
+!!
+OUTDATED USE ONLY FOR A PREVIEW/INSPIRATION !!
 Hero Scripts:             | Other Scripts:          | Libraries:
 :-----------              | :-----------            | :----------
 Axe_Blink_Ulti.lua        | AdvancedCreepControl.lua| SkillShot.lua